Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: An Application to Online Marketplace Experiments

-\begin{itemize} \item \textbf{(Mostly) Positive Treatment Effect} In this simulation, we set (most of) the individual treatment effects to be positive across units, while varying the responses amongst the units.
-More precisely, we sample the slope terms as $m_i \sim \mathcal{N}(1, \nicefrac{1}{4})$ and the intercept terms as $b_i \sim \mathcal{N}(0, \nicefrac{1}{8})$. \item \textbf{(Nearly) Zero Treatment Effect} In this simulation, we set all the individual treatment effects (close) to zero amongst units, while varying the responses amongst the units.
-The outcomes are chosen to be (mostly) positive.
-More precisely, we sample the slope terms as $m_i \sim \mathcal{N}(0, \nicefrac{1}{8})$ and the intercept terms as $b_i \sim \mathcal{N}(2, \nicefrac{1}{4})$. \item \textbf{Graph-Dependent Outcomes} In this simulation, we cluster the customers according to their overlapping items and assign the same exposure-response functions within these customer clusters.
-We obtain $15$ customer clusters by first using a complete linkage hierarchical clustering on the similarity score $s_{i,j} = \sum_{k=1}^m w_{i,k} w_{j,k}$, then flattening to 15 clusters.
-Next, we assign the same exposure-response function to each unit in the cluster, where the exposure-response functions in the cluster are chosen as slope terms $m_i \sim \mathcal{N}(1, \nicefrac{1}{2})$ and intercept terms $b_i \sim \mathcal{N}(0, \nicefrac{1}{8})$. \end{itemize}
+\begin{itemize} \item \textbf{S1: (Mostly) Positive Treatment Effect.} In this simulation, we set almost all of the individual treatment effects to be positive across units, while varying the responses amongst the units.
+More precisely, we sample the slope terms as $\slopei \sim \mathcal{N}(2, 1)$ and the intercept terms as $\incepti \sim \mathcal{N}(-1, 3/8)$. \item \textbf{S2: (Nearly) Zero Treatment Effect.} In this simulation, we set all the individual treatment effects close to zero, while varying the baseline outcomes.
+The outcomes are chosen to be mostly positive.
+More precisely, we sample the slope terms as $\slopei \sim \mathcal{N}(0, 1/2)$ and the intercept terms as $\incepti \sim \mathcal{N}(2, 3/8)$. \item \textbf{S3: Non-Linear Response.} In this simulation, we use a non-linear response function to specify the potential outcomes.
+In particular, the response of outcome unit $i$ is $\poi(\dosei) = 4 \dosei (\dosei - 1) + \incepti$, where $\incepti \sim \mathcal{N}(0, 1/8)$.
+Under this response, all individual treatment effects are 0.
+Because the linear response assumption is not satisfied, we should not expect our statistical analysis (unbiasedness, consistency, normality, etc) to hold exactly. \end{itemize}

-In Figure~\ref{fig:histograms}, we plot the histograms of the \doseht estimator for $5,000$ sampled estimates, where the rows correspond to the designs and the columns correspond to the simulations (left to right: positive treatment effect, zero treatment effect, and graph-dependent outcomes).
-The dotted vertical line in the plot is the true average treatment effect.
-When using the \exposuredesign, we set the trade-off parameter to be $\phi = 1.0$ for all simulations.
-Similarly, we set the maximum cluster size $k_{max} =7,100$.
-Results for the Bernoulli design are not reported, as it yields an MSE which is up to 6 or 7 orders of magnitude larger; this is due to the fact that the variance of each exposure is very close to $0$ under this design.